dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-28-Force-of-LSTM-and-GRU.md

 # Preprocessing Text

 The data used in applications for nlp is messy, contains lot of noise.
-There are all sorts of preprocessing steps we need to carry to make use of this messy data to useful data.
+There are all sorts of preprocessing steps we need to carry to convert this messy data to useful data.
 Let's look into some of the preprocessing steps.

 `Sentence: "<h2>I don't know about you but i'm feeling 22</h2>"`